eightmouse/Innkeeper/README.md

 ***A:*** *As I mentioned, the goal for this app is not to replace the resources already available but more of a 'quick but less' alternative.
 So, suggestions are welcomed but I can't guarantee I will add specific things unless they're more of a QoL than anything.*

 ***Q: Did you use AI to help you develop the app?*** <br />
 ***A:*** *Yes.
-When used correctly it's an amazing tool that provides help.
-I see it no differently than using StackOverflow or Google, with the difference that at least I'm not get bullied for asking/expressing myself poorly.
-If this bothers you I apologize, this app might not be for you.*
+I view it as an evolution of searching StackOverflow or Google, it’s an incredible tool for troubleshooting, boilerplating, and logic-checking.
+Best of all, it doesn't judge me if I struggle to express a technical question perfectly!
+If this approach bothers you, I understand this app might not be for you.*

+***Q: Where are the assets from?*** <br />
+***A:*** *All game assets and icons are property of Blizzard.
+The Innkeeper logo was designed by me in Photoshop.*

 ***Q: I'm on Linux/MacOS can I still use this app?*** <br />
 ***A:*** *Like Ronnie Coleman once said, 'YEAH BUDDY!'.*